-Plugging (Electric Braking)
+Plugging / Auto Plugging (Electric Braking)

-You can change direction, without braking, by "plugging."
-As you are traveling, move the multi-function handle to the opposite direction.
+Plugging is the preferred method of stopping the ESX trucks.
+Plugging allows you to change direction or stop without braking, by using the reverse torque of the drive motor to slow the truck to a stop.
+As you are traveling, move the multi function control handle towards neutral or into the opposite direction.
 The amount of movement of the handle in the opposite direction controls the distance required for the truck to slow to a smooth, controlled stop.
 The maximum handle movement will result in the shortest stopping distance.